Why is my patio disease

 How can I prevent patio disease?

-To prevent patio disease, make sure your patio has proper drainage, keep the surface clean and dry, and address any issues with the underlying structure or materials.
+To prevent patio disease, make sure your patio has proper drainage, adequate sunlight exposure, and regular cleaning and maintenance.

-When should I call a professional for patio repair?
+When should I call a professional for patio disease?

-If the issue with your patio is extensive or you're unsure of the cause, it's best to call a professional landscaper or contractor for an assessment and recommendations.
+If the patio disease is severe or you are unable to identify and address the root cause, it's best to call a professional landscaper for an assessment and treatment.

 Connect with certified professionals in your area